Updated on November 16th, 2023

 If your student decides to use a federal student loan to pay for college, and they have never had one before, they will need to complete an entrance counseling session.
 This ensures they understand their obligation, including the need to repay.

-Then, they have to sign a Master Promissory Note, a form of loan contract that says your student agrees to the terms, including those associated with repayment.
+Then, they have to sign a Master Promissory Note, a form of loan contract that says your student agrees to the terms, including those associated with the repayment plans.

 Are There Stafford Loan Forgiveness Programs?